Skip to main content

 • A stent is a small metal or plastic tube that's put through the blockage in the duct.
 It keeps the duct open to allow the bile to drain into the small intestine.

-These procedures can be done as part of a cholangiography procedure such as ERCP or PTC (see Tests for Gallbladder Cancer) or, in some cases, during surgery.
+These procedures can be done as part of a cholangiography procedure or, in some cases, during surgery.
 They're often done to help relieve or prevent symptoms in more advanced cancers, but they can also be done to help relieve jaundice before potentially curative surgery is done.
 This helps lower the risk of complications from the surgery.

 The stent or catheter may need to be replaced every few months to help reduce the risk of infection and gallbladder inflammation.
 It will also need to be replaced if it becomes clogged.